scontain/scone_mesh_tutorial/README.md

 The cloud provider operates the hardware, the cloud stack, the operating system, and Kubernetes.
 Relying on the cloud provider to do all this decreases the complexity of running a cloud application for us, but it usually also forces us to give a lot of power and trust to the cloud provider.
 The SCONE platform, however, allows us not to have to trust and give this power to neither the cloud provider nor malicious root users.

-Using SCONE, despite not having full control of neither the hardware nor the software setup, we can ensure that nobody (except our program) can change or read our password or can change the user ID or other parts of the program.
+Using SCONE, despite not having full control of neither the hardware nor the software setup, we can ensure that nobody (except for the program itself) can change or read our password or can change the user ID or other parts of the program.
 We also ensure that we always run the desired version of our program.

 ## Objectives